e-dub/pyUngewiss/README.md

 ```

 ## Getting started
-See iPython notebook under tutorials.
+See iPython notebooks and Python files under examples.